Peter-Two-Point-O/POUTINE/README.md

 ## Upcoming Major Code Changes
 - Incorporate vcf format.
 This will also remove multi-fasta file and plink map file from standard input.
 - Full command-line interface.
 This will be our store-front! so will try to make this elegant and easy.
-- Incorporate consume_results.sh code into main program along with other facilities to sort and consume results.
+- Incorporate consume_results.sh code into main program along with other facilities to sort and pretty-format results.
 - Organize output (e.g. various results files, log file, etc)
 - Logging code to facilitate prepared files for users to send us for trouble-shooting.
 - Platform independence (mostly for Windows compatibility)